openstack-archive/tricircle/specs/ocata/local-neutron-plugin.rst

 Gateway Port Handle
 -------------------

-If cross OpenStack layer2 networking is enabled in one network, we need to allocate one gateway ip for that network in each OpenStack instance.
+If cross Neutron layer2 networking is enabled in one network, we need to allocate one gateway ip for that network in each OpenStack instance.
 The reason is that we want layer3 routing to be finished locally in each OpenStack instance.
 If all the OpenStack instances have the same gateway ip, packets sent